A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: A wavelet Plancherel theory

 The wavelet Plancherel theory relies on the notion of tensor product.
 There are many equivalent (or isomorphic) ways to define the tensor product of two spaces.
-We adopt a less abstract but convenient definition, based on orthonormal basis of Hilbert spaces.
+We adopt a less abstract but convenient definition, based on orthonormal basis of Hilbert spaces (see, e.g., \cite[Chapter 3.4]{tens1}).
 In our definition we complex conjugate the coefficients of one of the spaces, to accommodate comparison with the wavelet orthogonality relation.
+In \cite[Page 9]{Fuhr_wavelet} the same approach to tensor product was considered, but based on the Hilbert–Schmidt operator definition of tensor product.
 Since it is more standard to define tensor products without conjugation, we go through some of the technical details.

 Let $\cW,\cS$ be two separable Hilbert spaces.
 Let $\{\phi_n\}_{n\in\NN}$, $\{\eta_n\}_{n\in\NN}$ be orthonormal basis of $\cW$ and $\cS$ respectively.
 We define the Hilbert space $\cW\otimes\cS$ formally as the space with the orthonormal basis